ibm-cloud-docs/satellite/cli-reference.md

 `--assignment ASSIGNMENT`
 :    Required.
 The name of the storage assignment.
 To list {{site.data.keyword.satelliteshort}} storage configurations, run `ibmcloud sat storage assignment ls`.

+`--output json`
+:    Optional.
+Prints the command output in JSON format.

 `-q`
 :    Optional.
 Do not show the message of the day or update reminders.